Stawowcz/velixo/docs/TEST_ASSUMPTIONS_TASK_2.md

   - _Workaround_: Implemented retries via three strategies (`for`, `toPass`, `poll`) with extended timeouts.

 - **Browser scope**
-  Tests are optimized for Chromium/Chrome due to stable clipboard implementation.
+  Tests are optimized for Chrome due to stable clipboard implementation.
   - _Limitation_: Cross-browser support may be inconsistent.
-  - _Workaround_: CI runs default in Chromium
+  - _Workaround_: CI runs in chrome on default

 ---